caffik/libml/README.md

 ### Proposed method of installation.

-It is highly recomendent to use this library in your project using [CMake](https://cmake.org).
+It is highly recommend to use this library in your project using [CMake](https://cmake.org).

 Add the following contents to `CMakeLists.txt`: